|

 • identify alternative ways forward

-• make recommendations about which path to choose and what needs to be done to implement it.
+• make recommendations about which path to choose and

 Case study